Tallink MySTAR ferry current position

 - MyStar ship's OCTOPUS package includes 5x ABB Ability modules (Clean Hull, Advanced Performance Monitoring, Dynamic Assembly Pack, Specific Fuel Oil Consumption Monitoring, Performance Optimization /powerplant) out of total 13 different modules.

 The ferry's launch (float out from drydock) and the official christening ceremony were on August 12, 2021.
 The naming ceremony was held at RMC's shipyard and led by godmother Kersti Kaljulaid (1969-born, Estonia's President in the period 2016-2021).
 Participating in the event were also Paavo Nogene (Tallink Grupp's CEO) and Jyrki Heinimaa (RMC's President and CEO).
-Due to Coronavirus restrictions, the dockside event was attended by a limited number of guests, as most of the participants joined the ceremony online (via live streaming).
+Due to COVID restrictions, the dockside event was attended by a limited number of guests, as most of the participants joined the ceremony online (via live streaming).

 SILJA MySTAR ship technology